What is Yoga

 How is it taught?

-Kim is a Physiotherapist who has an expertise in musculoskeletal conditions and exercise therapy, she is able to use her clinical experience and medical background to make the classes or 1-1’s safe, effective, corrective and fun!
+Kim is a Physiotherapist who has an expertise in musculoskeletal conditions and exercise therapy and Emma is a Respiratory Physiotherapist, they are able to use their clinical experience and medical backgrounds to make the classes or 1-1’s safe, effective, corrective and fun!
 Therapeutic Yoga is taught to improve both physical and mental wellbeing and enhance the lifestyle of each and every participant.

 When are the classes?